Compost

 Office composting

-- The space should service about 6–7 people.
+- The space should serve at least six people.

 - The space should be an office — no public and unmonitored areas.